SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/AutomaticReferenceCounting.rst

 a strong hold on the instance it refers to.
 Unlike a weak reference, however, an unowned reference is assumed to *always* have a value.
-Because of this, an unowned reference is always defined as a non-optional type.
+Because of this, an unowned reference is always defined as a nonoptional type.
 You indicate an unowned reference by placing the ``unowned`` keyword before a property or variable declaration.

-Because an unowned reference is non-optional, you don't need to unwrap the unowned reference each time it is used.
+Because an unowned reference is nonoptional, you don't need to unwrap the unowned reference each time it is used.
 An unowned reference can always be accessed directly.
-However, ARC cannot set the reference to ``nil`` when the instance it refers to is deallocated, because variables of a non-optional type cannot be set to ``nil``.
+However, ARC cannot set the reference to ``nil`` when the instance it refers to is deallocated, because variables of a nonoptional type cannot be set to ``nil``.

 .. note::